 We spent three days exploring the peninsula, leaving almost all of our gear at a wild camping spot and cycling around, just for you to understand how safe South Korea is.

-With the amazing marvels of Byonsan peninsula behind our backs, we resume bicycle touring South Korea west coast, always heading south.
 We cross from the Jeonllabuk region into Jeollanam, rice paddies as far as the eye can see.
 There (check map) you can find a jetty where RoRo ferries depart for many islands, we took a random one and ended up in paradise.

 Getting to such small islands is really the best way to get in touch with the traditional lifestyle of Korean fishermen, Hanakwol-ri and Sangnagwol-ri are two interconnected rocks, hardly visited by any tourists and inhabited by just a bunch of people.
 There are two very nice beaches, one has an official campsite while the other has a wooden gazebo and toilets.